awsdocs/amazon-gamelift-developer-guide/doc_source/queues-creating.md

 If the `create-game-session-queue` request is successful, GameLift returns a [GameSessionQueue](https://docs.aws.amazon.com/gamelift/latest/apireference/API_GameSessionQueue.html) object with the new queue configuration\.
 You can now submit requests to the queue using [StartGameSessionPlacement](https://docs.aws.amazon.com/gamelift/latest/apireference/API_StartGameSessionPlacement.html)\.

 **To create a queue with player latency policies**
 + Open a command line window and use the `create-game-session-queue` command to define a new queue\.
-For more information, see the [AWS CLI Command Reference](https://docs.aws.amazon.com/cli/latest/reference/gamelift/create-game-session-queue.html)\.
+For more information, see the [AWS CLI command reference](https://docs.aws.amazon.com/cli/latest/reference/gamelift/create-game-session-queue.html)\.

 The following example creates a queue with a 10\-minute timeout, three destinations, and a set of player latency policies\.
 In this example, the first player latency policy is in force for the first two minutes, the second policy is in force for the third and fourth minute, and the third policy is in force for six minutes until the placement request times out\.